 Located in Cordura Hall at Stanford's Center for the Study of Language and Information (CSLI), the Spoken Syntax Lab provides resources for collaborative work on syntax using multiple sources of evidence and modern statistical models.
 The Lab is developing repositories of aligned phonetic, parsed, and contextualized data as well as advanced search and analysis tools.

 Suppes Brain Lab research program is focused in three main areas.
-The first is the continued study of language in the brain.
-The second area has required the acquisition of new and as yet not widely tested, EEG equipment to record simultaneously two participants.
-The third area of research is continual theoretical research on the applications of weakly coupled phase oscillators, as models of brain computations to our current experiments.
+The first is the continued study of language in the brain, focused on recognition of English or Chinese phonemes.
+The second area focuses on the psychological and neural interactions of couples in psychotherapy.
+The third area is continual theoretical research on the applications of weakly coupled phase oscillators, as models of brain computations.

 The Openproof project at Stanford's Center for the Study of Language and Information (CSLI) is concerned with the application of software to problems in logic.
 Since the early 1980's we have been developing applications in logic education which are both innovative and effective.
 The development of these courseware packages has in turn informed and influenced our research agenda.